pramadanif/adelanta/README.md

 ### The "Invisible Crypto" Advantage

-**Corporate clients never touch crypto.** They pay via standard bank transfer (CLABE in Mexico, CBU in Argentina, PIX in Brazil).
+**Corporate clients never touch crypto.** They pay via standard bank transfer (CuentaRUT in Chile, CLABE in Mexico, CBU in Argentina, PIX in Brazil).
 The Anchor handles fiat→USDC conversion automatically.

 ---